Sansa Stark’s Battle Dress Is A Tribute To Her Mother & House Tully In New ‘GOT’ Poster

 “It f****d me up,” said Emilia Clark, who plays Daenerys Targaryen, in an interview with Vanity Fair

-Kit Harrington, who plays Jon Snow, said that the ending caused some friction with his wife, actress Rose Leslie, who also appeared on an earlier season of the show.
+Kit Harington, who plays Jon Snow, said that the ending caused some friction with his wife, actress Rose Leslie, who also appeared on an earlier season of the show.

 “I think it’s gonna be groundbreaking,” actor Kit Harington in an interview with The Independent.
 “I told my wife last year how it ended, and she wouldn’t talk to me for about three days.
 And she’d asked!”